Jump directly to the content

 Meanwhile, Wahab is from Lagos in Nigeria and holds a 23-1-0, although at 33, he's much older than Chamberlain.

-Lowe is a bit more of a journeyman, having lost twice in his career and picked up a few draws as well.
+Lowe is a bit more of a journeyman, having lost twice in his career, picking up three draws as well.

 However, he is from Morecambe, Fury's home, and will look to make it a double win for the town.